1. Collar & Leash

-- Skid Resistance of the Mat.
-Silicone anti skid placemat gets attached to the floor in such a way that the whole feeding station remains on...
+- 12 OZ EACH BOWL.
+Skid Resistance of the Mat.
+Silicone anti skid placemat gets attached to the floor in such a way that the whole feeding...

 - Easy to Wash Dishes.
 The bowls are removable, easy to clean and what is the most perfect – dishwasher safe.
 Now you may be positive that...